• Ebook

 How do you store trail mix?

 Store in and airtight container in a cool, dry place.
-This healthy trail mix recipe will last for about 1 month at room temperature or at 3-6 months in the refrigerator.
+This trail mix recipe will last for about 1 month at room temperature or at 3-6 months in the refrigerator.

 What is trail mix made of?